A-08556

 Plain Language

-Disability insurers must ensure their AI tools are open to inspection by the Department of Financial Services for audit or compliance review purposes pursuant to applicable law.
-Additionally, disclosures about AI tool use and oversight must be included in the insurer's written utilization review policies and procedures required under existing Insurance Law § 4902.
-This creates both a regulatory transparency obligation and a documentation obligation mirroring the parallel Public Health Law provision.
+Disability insurers must ensure their AI tools are available for regulatory inspection, audit, and compliance review by the Department of Financial Services.
+Disclosures about the use and oversight of AI tools must be included in the written utilization review policies and procedures already required under existing law (Insurance Law § 4902).
+This mirrors the Public Health Law obligation for insurers regulated under the Insurance Law.

 Statutory Text